sailpoint-oss/golang-sdk/api_beta/docs/Methods/CustomFormsAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    formInstanceID := 00000000-0000-0000-0000-000000000000 # string | Form instance ID # string | Form instance ID
+    formInstanceID := `00000000-0000-0000-0000-000000000000` // string | Form instance ID # string | Form instance ID
-    formElementID := 1 # string | Form element ID # string | Form element ID
+    formElementID := `1` // string | Form element ID # string | Form element ID
-    limit := 250 # int64 | Limit  Integer specifying the maximum number of records to return in a single API call.
+    limit := 250 // int64 | Limit  Integer specifying the maximum number of records to return in a single API call.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
 If it is not specified, a default limit is used. (optional) (default to 250) # int64 | Limit  Integer specifying the maximum number of records to return in a single API call.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
-If it is not specified, a default limit is used. (optional) (default to 250) filters := value eq "ID01" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **value**: *eq, ne, in*  Supported composite operators: *not*  Only a single *not* may be used, and it can only be used with the `in` operator.
+If it is not specified, a default limit is used. (optional) (default to 250) filters := `value eq "ID01"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **value**: *eq, ne, in*  Supported composite operators: *not*  Only a single *not* may be used, and it can only be used with the `in` operator.
 The `not` composite operator must be used in front of the field.
 For example, the following is valid: `not value in (\"ID01\")` (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **value**: *eq, ne, in*  Supported composite operators: *not*  Only a single *not* may be used, and it can only be used with the `in` operator.
 The `not` composite operator must be used in front of the field.
-For example, the following is valid: `not value in (\"ID01\")` (optional) query := support # string | String that is passed to the underlying API to filter other (non-ID) fields.
+For example, the following is valid: `not value in (\"ID01\")` (optional) query := `support` // string | String that is passed to the underlying API to filter other (non-ID) fields.
 For example, for access  profile data sources, this string will be passed to the access profile api and used with a \"starts with\" filter against  several fields. (optional) # string | String that is passed to the underlying API to filter other (non-ID) fields.
 For example, for access  profile data sources, this string will be passed to the access profile api and used with a \"starts with\" filter against  several fields. (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.CustomFormsAPI.SearchFormElementDataByElementID(context.Background(), formInstanceID, formElementID).Execute()
-	resp, r, err := apiClient.Beta.CustomFormsAPI.SearchFormElementDataByElementID(context.Background(), formInstanceID, formElementID).Limit(limit).Filters(filters).Query(query).Execute()
+	//resp, r, err := apiClient.Beta.CustomFormsAPI.SearchFormElementDataByElementID(context.Background(), formInstanceID, formElementID).Limit(limit).Filters(filters).Query(query).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `CustomFormsAPI.SearchFormElementDataByElementID``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)